jhmarcus/spagen/README.md

-# spagen

-by Joe Marcus and Hussein Al-Asadi

-A  python package (in progress) for geographically indexed population genetic data.
+A python library (in progress) for geographically indexed population genetic data.

 ## Models

 ### Spatial factor analysis

+Implemented in tensorflow / edward we implement a factor analysis model with sparse loadings while accounting for spatial covariance

+## Authors

+Joe Marcus and Hussein Al-Asadi